Table of contents

 Output quality

-The estimates undergo quality assurance to ensure that they are plausible and meet the standards of experimental statistics set by the UK Statistics Authority.
+The estimates undergo quality assurance to ensure that they are plausible and meet the standards of official statistics in development set by the UK Statistics Authority.
 This includes comparing the trends with other comparable data and statistics, and consulting with the Government Statistical Service Migration Steering Group and the Migration Statistics Expert Group.

 Accessibility and clarity